Summary (overview of role):

 For more information on the role, please see the attached Role Profile.

-To apply, please complete the online application form on the RSH careers site with an anonymised CV which details your employment, education and training history and provide a supporting statement, which will be used in assessing your application.
+To apply, please complete the online application form on the RSH careers site with details of your employment, education and training history and provide a supporting statement, which will be used in assessing your application.
 Guidance on the application process is available on the RSH careers site

 Blind shortlisting – We carry out blind short listing for all of our vacancies as part of our commitment to Equality and Diversity and ensuring a fair and consistent approach to recruitment.